Table of Contents

 • Introduce the dog to his collar and leash – Start by letting him wear them for a short time in your home while you play with him and give him treats.
 That way, he will associate his collar and leash with something positive.

-• Teach your dog to come to you – The next step is to teach your dog a command to let him know that he should come to you while he is wearing his leash and collar.
+• Teach your dog to come to you – The next step is to teach your dog a command to let him know that he should go to you while wearing his leash and collar.
 Use treats for positive reinforcement.

-• Walk with him inside – Practice walking with your pooch inside your home.
-A few steps here and there at first and gradually increase the number of steps.
-Don’t rush to take him outside, let him learn with as few distractions as possible.
+• Walk with him inside – Practice walking with your puppy inside your home.
+There are a few steps here and there and gradually increase the number of steps.
+Please don't rush to take him outside.
+Let him learn with as few distractions as possible.

-• Take your dog outside – After a week or so, your dog should be ready to go outside.
+• Take your dog outside – After a week or so, your dog should be ready to go out.
 This will be challenging because there will be many distractions, so take it slowly and take short walks at first.
-If you notice that your pooch is getting distracted or you think he is going to lunge forward, issue the command you taught him and move a few steps away.
+If you notice that your puppy is getting distracted or you think he will lunge forward, issue the command you taught him and move a few steps away.
 When he comes to you, reward him with a treat.

 Types of No Pull Collars for Dogs